ergo-services/ergo/docs/advanced/debugging.md

 ## Best Practices

-1. **Always use build tags in development**: Run with `--tags debug` during development to have profiler and goroutine labels available when needed.
+1. **Always use build tags in development**: Run with `--tags pprof` during development to have profiler and goroutine labels available when needed.

 2. **Configure reasonable shutdown timeout**: A shorter timeout (30-60 seconds) in development helps identify stuck processes quickly.